 So be aware: your script may drastically change during this process.
 But if you have difficulty taking feedback, or have a specific vision that you are not willing to sacrifice, it may be difficult to work for animation.

 Also realize that it will take 2-3 years to make an animated film (maybe longer).
-During that time, due to feedback from the story team and production needs, you could be asked to do multiple (if not dozens and dozens) of rewrites.
-It may seem tedious, but rather than be frustrated by it, look at it as a great chance to perfect the script.
+During that time, due to feedback from the story team and production needs, you might have to do multiple (if not dozens and dozens) of rewrites.
+It may seem tedious, but try and look at it as a great chance to perfect the script.

 4. Animation is Usually Aimed at Family Audiences